- Version Requirements / License

 - Drag the mzp-file onto a viewport.

-- To add the script to a toolbar, go to the menu Customize > Customize user interface…
+- To add the plugin icon to a toolbar, go to the menu Customize > Customize user interface…

 - Go to the “Toolbars” tab and pick the category “Spline Dynamics”.

-- Drag the “SuperHelix” script onto a toolbar and you’re done!
+- Drag “SuperHelix” item onto a toolbar and you’re done!

 You may need to restart 3dsmax in order to see SuperHelix icon properly.

-SuperHelix script default version is SuperHelix Free, wich comes with some limitations.
+SuperHelix plugin default version is SuperHelix Free, wich comes with some limitations.
 In order to enable SuperHelix Pro features, you need to activate your license:

-With the script open, go to SuperHelix Pro rollout at the bottom of the UI and click “Activate SuperHelix Pro“ button.
+With the plugin open, go to SuperHelix Pro rollout at the bottom of the UI and click “Activate SuperHelix Pro“ button.

 A dialog called “Software Activation” pops-up.
 Enter your license key in the text field.
-(You received 2 license keys by email when you purchased the product).
+(You received a license key by email when you purchased the product).

-If the license key is correct, you get a message and you are asked to restart the script to perform the changes.
+If the license key is correct, the plugin will restart and perform the necessary changes.

-The script title should have changed to SuperHelix Pro and all its features will be now available.
+The plugin’s title should have changed to SuperHelix Pro and all its features will be now available.

 The User Interface (UI).
 Overview.